x-station/xstation-releases/README.md

 You can find installation guides in the [Wiki](https://github.com/x-station/xstation-releases/wiki), or download them as PDF files.

+### SD Card Setup
+If this is the first time setting up your xStation, please follow [this short guide](https://github.com/x-station/xstation-releases/blob/main/xStation_User_Guide.pdf).

+## How to update
+Extract update.bin and loader.bin to your SD card 00xstation folder.
+Start your console into the loader (press and hold reset for a second if the loader doesn't start automatically).
+Enter the options menu and select Update Firmware, then press Start.
+The firmware will be installed and the console will reboot.
+You may confirm the new version in the loader's options menu.

 # Release notes

 ## XStation Firmware + Loader [2.0.2] - 2023-02-20